hartsteim/CzechIdMng/CONTRIBUTING.md

 8. After the review is finished, the PR can be merged to the `develop` branch.
 (This is typically done by the reviewer.)

+9. Once the PR is merged to the `develop` branch, delete the source branch.

 ### Hotfix

 Preparing and releasing hotfixes is a responsibility of a maintainer.